The investigation cannot be based on changes in mass from just one potato cylinder.

 The concentration of dissolved solutes in the cells of different potatoes will vary slightly from potato to potato.
-If we have a set of data for a range in concentrations, we can look at the range, and the mean - but these do not tell us whether data are evenly spread or whether they are clustered together within a certain range.
+A set of data for a range in concentrations can look at the range, and the mean, but these do not show whether data is evenly spread or whether it is clustered together within a certain range.

 Scientists use percentiles to divide a set of data into 100, and look to see where the data lie within these divisions.

-The median is the point in a set of data where 50 per cent of the data fall above this value, and 50 per cent below it.
-This is the 50th percentile.
+The median – the point in a set of data where 50 per cent of the data fall above this value, and 50 per cent below it – is the 50th percentile.

 The 75th percentile is where 75 percent of the data fall below this value.

 There are several methods of finding a percentile.
 The simplest is the nearest rank method.